overlord-destro/printf/README.md

-This repository contains files on creating a printf function in C with Levia Sekyi as collaborator
+This repository contains files on creating a printf function in C with Levia Sekyi as collaborator.
+The function produces an output according to a format using the prototype: int _printf(const char *format, ...);.